Juan G. Santiago

 Editor-in-Chief, Flow

 Juan G. Santiago received his MS and PhD in Mechanical Engineering from the University of Illinois at Urbana-Champaign in 1995.
-He holds the Charles Lee Powell Foundation endowed professorship at Stanford and serves as Vice Chair of the Mechanical Engineering Department.
-His research includes the development of microsystems for on-chip biochemical analysis, two-phase flow devices, and capacitive deionization methods.
-Applications of this work include molecular diagnostics, cell analyses, electronics cooling, and the production of drinking water.
-He is a Fellow of the American Physical Society, a Fellow of the American Society of Mechanical Engineering, and a Fellow of the American Institute for Medical and Biological Engineering.
-He was elected to the American Academy of Arts and Sciences in 2022.
-He serves as the Editor-in-Chief of the journal Flow.
-His work is cited about 1500 times per year (Google Scholar h index of 92).
-He has authored and co-authored over 200 archival publications and 250 conference papers, and he is a named inventor in 60 issued patents (25 of which are currently licensed).
+He is the Charles Lee Powell Foundation Professor of Mechanical Engineering at Stanford University.
+His research includes fundamental studies of micro-transport, the development of microsystems for on-chip biochemical analysis, biophysics studies of DNA, CRISPR kinetics, and flow-electrode electrochemical systems.
+Applications of this include molecular diagnostics, DNA mapping, and harvesting lithium.
+He is a Fellow of the American Physical Society, a Fellow of the American Society of Mechanical Engineers, and a Fellow of the American Institute for Medical and Biological Engineering.
+He is a Member of the American Academy of Arts and Sciences (2022) and of the National Academy of Inventors (2022).
+In 2026, he was elected Member to the National Academy of Engineering.
+He is the Founding Editor-in-Chief of the journal Flow.
+His work is cited about 1500 times per year and has an h index of 96 (Google Scholar).
+He has authored and co-authored over 230 journal papers and 250 conference papers, and he is a named inventor in 60 issued patents (18 of which are currently licensed).

 Education